-I have been an online writer for over five years.
+I have been an online writer for over six years.
 I am passionate about books, philosophy, music, and the music industry.

 Dreams are either understood or misunderstood through scientific, religious and philosophical interest.
 Dreams often occur in the REM (Rapid Eye Movement) stage of sleep associated with exceedingly high brain activity resembling a state of being awake.
 REM sleep may cause a constant flutter or movement of eyes during sleep.
 While dreams can occur at different stages of sleep, dreams that occur in the REM phase are vivid and remembered clearly when a person wakes up.
 Typically dreams are a succession of images, sensations, emotions and ideas that occur and reoccur.
 Length of dreams varies in accordance with the stage of sleep.
 Dreams may last for few seconds to approximately 15-30 minutes.
 Opinions and perceptions about dreams and their meanings vary in different cultures bringing to the forefront a plethora of superstitions and beliefs.
 Do dreams have hidden meanings?
 What are the different superstitions about dreams?
 What is the significance of dreams?
 You may well find the answers to these questions in the lines below.

 While the Freudian theory of dreams revealing a perspective and insight about emotions and hidden desires is accepted and endorsed by many, several other theories suggest dreams are a result of pure heightened brain activity that boost memory and problem solving.
 Ancient Chinese texts reveal two aspects of the soul, one which remains in the body and one which is freed from the body during sleep in a state of dreams.
 The Upanishads, an ancient Indian Sanskrit text (written between 900 and 500BC) brings to light two perceptions about dreams, the first relating to mere expressions or deep desires and the second associated with the belief of the soul leaving the body and embarking on a guided journey until awakened.